Email marketing is the most effective way to build relationships with your recipients because it establishes a personal connection.

 The email marketing world is often at crossroads as unwanted emails battle for your attention.
 Not only do emails from spam senders make it to spam, but your business’s emails can also land in the spam.

-That’s when you have to circle back and see for gaps in Infrastructure because that’s where setup begins.
+That’s when you have to circle back and see for gaps in infrastructure because that’s where the setup begins.

 If you see that your IP reputation has dipped, identify the root cause:

-• is it a shared IP-if it's a shared IP, identify which customer is responsible for the dip.
+If it's a shared IP, identify which sender is responsible for the dip.

 This is because your ESP needs to keep a constant eye on your IP so it doesn’t get listed, which we do at Mailmodo quite consistently.
 This helps maintain a good and consistent IP reputation.